4 Ways to Join a Small Group @ Wildwood

 Starting Point is the first step to take if you want to get connected.
 It is for those who are new to the church, want to get involved, or simply want to know more about Wildwood.
 Within the 4-week membership class, we explore the key truths of the Christian faith and unpack the mission and vision of Wildwood.
 During this class, participants will be introduced to small groups at Wildwood .
 Starting Point Classes run during February, April, September and November during the 9:45 am service in Room 4.
 No sign up needed.

-Adult Fellowship Groups meet weekly on Sunday mornings for the purpose of fellowship and Bible Study.
-These medium sized groups are generally organized around various life stages or topics.
+Sunday Morning Groups meet weekly on Sunday mornings for the purpose of fellowship and Bible Study.
+These medium sized adult groups are generally organized around various life stages or topics.
 Feel free to come to these groups any time!

 4. Submit Contact Form